awesome-llm-papers/awesome-llm-papers.github.io/_publications/gill2023transformative.markdown

 title: 'Transformative Effects Of Chatgpt On Modern Education: Emerging Era Of AI Chatbots'
 authors: Sukhpal Singh Gill et al.
-conference: Internet of Things and Cyber-Physical Systems (Elsevier) Volume 4 2024 Pages 19-23
+conference: Internet of Things and Cyber-Physical Systems
 year: 2023
-citations: 260
+citations: 270
 bibkey: gill2023transformative
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2306.03823'}]
-tags: [GPT, Model Architecture, Merging]
+tags: [GPT, Model Architecture, Evaluation, Merging]
 ---
 ChatGPT, an AI-based chatbot, was released to provide coherent and useful replies based on analysis of large volumes of data.
 In this article, leading